 If your 3 series steering wheel suddenly becomes extremely difficult to turn while the vehicle is running, then you most likely are in need of a BMW E46 power steering pump replacement.

-The BMW E46 3 series is recognized by automobile enthusiasts as an icon.
-But like Madonna has recently proven, even icons start to wear out with age and are in need of some corrective surgery.
-Most E46s still on the road are running with original parts that are beginning to fail.
+The BMW E46 3 series was produced from 1998-2006, and has been labeled by many automobile enthusiasts as an icon.
+Unfortunately most E46 3 series vehicles still on the road are running with original parts that are beginning to fail…especially the mechanical ones.

 One part of particular concern is the BMW E46 power steering pump.
 The accessory belt driven power steering pump is located near the bottom of the engine on the left side of the vehicle.
 Since the power steering system on a BMW E46 is hydraulic, it requires a pump to create high fluid pressure in the steering rack.
 The high pressure fluid in the steering rack pushes against a piston when you rotate the steering wheel, making it easy to turn the front wheels.

 When the power steering pump fails you will know it immediately – turning the steering wheel becomes excruciating difficult at low speeds.
 BMW E46 power steering pump failure is usually caused by the pulley shaft separating from the internal impeller causing it to spin freely.
 Sometimes the pulley shaft can seize creating a particularly dangerous situation.
 A frozen power steering pulley can literally destroy the main accessory belt causing catastrophic damage to the engine.

 The good news is that the replacement parts are relatively inexpensive for this “do it yourself” repair.
 The bad news is you will need to jack the front of your vehicle up to access the pump; if you can get past working under a raised vehicle, you can save a ton of money doing this repair yourself.